rspamd/rspamd.com/doc/configuration/redis.md

 }
 ~~~

-However it is better to use local and override dirs for these purposes, for example, `/etc/rspamd/local.d/dmarc.conf` for this case:
+However, it is recommended to use the local and override directories for such configurations.
+For instance, you can create a file called `/etc/rspamd/local.d/dmarc.conf` for this specific case:
 ~~~ucl
 # local.d/dmarc.conf
 servers = "127.0.0.1";
 ~~~

-You can specify multiple servers, separated by commas with (optional) port value:
+You can specify multiple servers by separating them with commas.
+Each server can also have an optional port value:

 ~~~ucl
   servers = "serv1,serv2:6371";